Skip to content

 space.to(alien).count(alien, [0, 1, 3, 4, 5, 6, 7, 8]);

-These helpers generate an array of even number (zero included) and odd numbers respectively, from 0 to 8 (0 to 4 for the “cross” neighborhood):
+These helpers generate arrays of even numbers (zero included) and odd numbers respectively:

 const { even, odd } = vi.helpers;